 Dr. Hng collapses at work and still doesn’t know she is ill.
 She doesn’t call for help.
 She thinks she will be up again in ten minutes…

 Dr. Hng is a senior trainee in General Internal Medicine and Gastroenterology.
-She is a medical educator.
+She is a medical educator, Honorary Lecturer at the largest medical school in the country.
 Has she never heard of ME?

 Dr. Hng’s tale…